 The ESCAPE-pain programme is an intervention for people with chronic joint pain, developed by Professor Mike Hurley.
-The programme is hosted by the Health Innovation Network and supported by NHS England.

 The flexibility of the ESCAPE-pain programme means it can be delivered in a variety of locations and by a range of professionals.
 ESCAPE-pain has been successfully delivered in hospital outpatient physiotherapy departments, leisure centres/gyms, and in community settings such as church halls and community centres.

 - ESCAPE-pain for knees and hips: designed to benefit people with chronic knee or hip pain

 - ESCAPE-pain for backs: designed to benefit people with chronic low back pain

 The two programmes complement each other, however they are two separate programmes, with their own evidence, participant eligibility criteria, session content and facilitator training requirements.